edward9503/CURM1.0_Robothon2023/report/README.md

 The setup consists of:
 - two 7-Dof Flexiv robot arms mounted on a table.
 The robots have force sensors in each joint which allows to control the force applied by the end-effector on the environment;
 - two customized two-finger grippers are mounted on the end-effector of the robots.
-One is used to operate the board tasks and the other one are used to hold the rope.
+One is used to operate the board tasks and the other one is used to manipulate the rope.
 Note that the grippers don't have force sensor inside;
 - a vision system consists of an rgbd camera and a rgb camera.
-Specifically, the RealSense D435i (depth ignored here), and a Daheng imaging device MER-031-860U3C are used to detect the board pose and the indicator in the screen respectively.
+Specifically, the RealSense D435i (depth ignored here), and a DaHeng imaging device MER-031-860U3C are used to detect the board pose and the indicator in the screen respectively.
 Note that these two vision perception task are runned separately to ensure the real-time performance;

 ## Software Setup